Anaphylaxis

 • skin prick testing to find out triggers.

-If you are diagnosed at risk of anaphylaxis, your doctor or nurse specialist will give you an anaphylaxis action plan(external link) that outlines the steps to take.
-They will also prescribe you an EpiPen (see below for more information).
+If you're diagnosed to be at risk of anaphylaxis, your healthcare provider will give you an anaphylaxis action plan(external link) that outlines the steps to take in case of an emergency.
+They'll also prescribe you an adrenaline auto-injector (eg, an EpiPen®).
+See below for more information about auto-injectors

 Anaphylaxis is a preventable and treatable event.
-Knowing the trigger(s) is the first step in prevention.
+Knowing the trigger(s) is the first step for prevention.
 Everyone at risk needs to know how to avoid food allergens and/or other triggers.

 How to position a child or an adult having a severe allergic reaction (anaphylaxis)

-Please click the image below and scroll down on the new page to play the animation.
+Please click on the image below and scroll down on the new page to play the animation.

 (external link)(external link)